 - Decorate the pie as desired and serve chilled!

-- Alternatively, use 225g chocolate graham crackers and 25g cane, brown or coconut sugar.
+- For an oreo cookie crust, use 24 oreo cookies (~270g) including the cream filling and ¼ cup melted vegan butter.
+For a graham cracker crust, use 225g chocolate graham crackers and 25g cane, brown or coconut sugar.

 - To make a raspberry chia jam, combine 1 cup (140g) raspberries, 3 tablespoons chia seeds and 1-3 tablespoons liquid sweetener (to taste) in a small mixing bowl.
 Mash the raspberries with the back of a fork until all juices have been released and there are no big lumps.
 Set aside for 10 minutes to thicken and use as needed.

 This post was originally published in July 2018 and completely updated in November 2021 with an improved easier recipe and detailed instructions.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.